IrohXu/IrohXu/README.md

 ### ⚡️ A quick introduction

 - 🔭 I'm currently working at a famous Stealth Startup in the bay areas.
-And serve as senior research scientist at Shenzhen Children’s Hospital AI Lab.
+And serve as a research fellow at Shenzhen Children’s Hospital AI Lab.
+I am the PI of the laboratory with $30,000 start up funding.
+We are hiring undergraduate and master students as summer internship.
-- 🌱 I’m currently researching Self-supervised learning with diffusion model, BEV Perception in LiDAR, self-driving systems, AI for Pediatrics, AI for Social Good.
+- 🌱 I’m currently researching diffusion model, Self-supervised learning, BEV Perception in LiDAR, AI for Pediatrics, AI for Social Good.
 - 👯 I’m looking to collaborate on building the general AI for Pediatrics around the world.
 If you also interested in this topic, I can provide financial support with my lab in Shenzhen Children's Hopsital and we are supporting summer / winter remote research internship.
 Please contact with me (irohcao@nyu.edu).